dancer1325/opensearch-documentation/_install-and-configure/install-opensearch/docker.md

 Remember that `docker container ls` does not list stopped containers.
 If you would like to review stopped containers, use `docker container ls -a`.
 You can remove unneeded containers manually with `docker container rm <containerId_1> <containerId_2> <containerId_3> [...]` (pass all container IDs you want to stop, separated by spaces), or if you want to remove all stopped containers, you can use the shorter command `docker container prune`.
 {: .tip}

-## Deploy an OpenSearch cluster using Docker Compose
+## Deploy an OpenSearch cluster -- via -- Docker Compose

 Although it is technically possible to build an OpenSearch cluster by creating containers one command at a time, it is far easier to define your environment in a YAML file and let Docker Compose manage the cluster.
 The following section contains example YAML files that you can use to launch a predefined cluster with OpenSearch and OpenSearch Dashboards.
 These examples are useful for testing and development, but are not suitable for a production environment.
 If you don't have prior experience using Docker Compose, you may wish to review the Docker [Compose specification](https://docs.docker.com/compose/compose-file/) for guidance on syntax and formatting before making any changes to the dictionary structures in the examples.